 Learn More about DANB's Coronal Polish Exam for Arizona Residents (CPEAR) [Forms A & B]

-- Complete a board-approved expanded function dental assistant training program at an institution accredited by CODA, AND
+(1) Complete an ASBDE-approved expanded function dental assistant training program at an institution accredited by CODA, AND

-- Pass an examination in dental assistant expanded functions that is approved by the board
+(2) Pass an exam in expanded functions approved by the ASBDE.*